 Prior to this offering, there has been no public market for our common stock.
-Consequently, the initial public offering price of our common stock was determined by negotiation among us and the representatives of the underwriters.
-The primary factors considered in determining the public offering price were:
+Consequently, the initial public offering price of our common stock will be determined by negotiation among us and the representatives of the underwriters.
+Among the primary factors that will be considered in determining the public offering price are:

-- . prevailing market conditions;
+- prevailing market conditions;

 - . our results of operations in recent periods;

 - . the present stage of our development;

 - . the market capitalizations and stages of development of other companies that we and the representatives of the underwriters believe to be comparable to our business; and

 - . estimates of our business potential.